LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 can often be compiled as Logtalk objects and plain Prolog code may be wrapped in a Logtalk object by using `include/1` directives.
-These two workarounds may thus allow generating code coverage data also for Prolog code by defining tests that use the `<</2` control construct to call the Prolog predicates.
+These two workarounds may thus allow generating code coverage data also for Prolog code by defining tests that use the `<</2` debugging control construct to call the Prolog predicates.

 Other notes